ngeor/blog/_posts/2018-11-03-from-swagger-to-confluence-uml-diagrams.md

 You'll need a Confluence Cloud instance at `https://acme.atlassian.net/wiki` (that's the `domain` parameter) as well as a username and password to access the REST API.
-You'll also need a page to attach the diagram to.
+You'll also need a page to attach the diagram.
 That's the `content-id` parameter.

 In my case, I have one Confluence page per microservice.
 When the build of a microservice succeeds, it updates the diagram on the microservice's page.